kailash-manasarovar/statement/docs/timeline/2023/august.md

 - But when I mentioned studying the piano, and the conservatory, he went totally silent, and there was a discomfort about it, like something wasn't being said.
 - Nevertheless, it seemed we had a lot in common, but he never made a move.
 - I wasn't interested and would have declined, even though I was feeling extraordinarily sexually aroused, but I was very clear it wasn't anything to do with this man.
-- But, I now expect I was "supposed" to think it was to do with him, and to end up in bed with him that afternoon when we got back, where he would take off his cap and be completely and unexpectedly bald, and my facial expressions would all be filmed somehow (perhaps in the spy-cams they'd set up in my hotel room).
+- But, I now expect I was "supposed" to think it was to do with him, and to end up in bed with him that afternoon when we got back, where he would take off his cap and be completely and unexpectedly bald, and my shocked facial expressions would all be filmed somehow (perhaps in the spy-cams they'd set up in my hotel room).
-- I wonder if they're so organized and advanced at their sedating-women-and-children game, they can even drum up subscriptions for live-action activity like this.
+- They must be so organized and advanced at their sedating-women-and-children game, they can even drum up subscriptions for live-action activity like this.
 - I did see [Rocio Vidal](../2024/september.md#rocio-vidal) in Cauterets the following year after all.
 - I imagine Rocio was someone thousands of porn-addicts requested to see naked.
 - That's how it works, isn't it.